net-daemon/netdaemon/README.md

 NetDaemon runtime version 4 is built for .NET 8 and C# 12.
 Version 4 is from release 2023xx and forward.

 ### Versioning
-The V3 uses CalVer versioning and is always the current version.
-Looking for V2 versions and updates, please use version `22.1.x`.
+The NetDaemon nuget packaged uses CalVer versioning system.
+The versioning is in the format `YYYY.WW.PATCH` where `YYYY.WW` is the year and weeknumber (01-52). `PATCH` is the patch version of the release.

 ## Issues